 Our Protocols Differ from Local K-12 School Districts

 Just because the K-12 district makes the decision to close, it does not mean the college will close.
 While a school district has to consider school bus travel through neighborhoods, small children who must wait for buses or parent carpools, and schools spread out over a huge geographical area, our college deals with a different student body (who typically drive or take public transportation) and fewer locations.
 If the roads are passable, and we are able to offer our classes, we will remain open.

 When the decision is made to delay the opening of a campus, (Boulder County Campus 10 a.m. start time, for example) the message means:

 - All classes with a start time before 10 a.m. are canceled, with the exception of classes that would still have an hour or more of scheduled class time remaining once the building opens.
 For example, a class that runs 9:00 a.m. – 11:50 a.m. would begin at 10 a.m. on a day with a 10 a.m. delayed opening.

 - All classes with a start time of 10 a.m. or later will run as scheduled.

 - Staff with duties related to the delayed opening -- such as Facilities and Campus Safety and Preparedness -- should report to work as assigned.
-Other staff should report when the campus is scheduled to open.
+Other staff should report 30 minutes before the campus is scheduled to open.